INFO-4602-5602/project-2-ncwit-team-6/README.md

 - Christopher (Keith) Godley

 # How to run it:
-- start up a server (python or otherwise) and open up the index page at the root of the directory. you can navigate to the visualizations from here!
+- Start up an http server (python or otherwise) and open up the index page at the root of the directory.
+You can navigate to the visualizations from there!

 # visualization 1 (Josiah):
 This visualization depicts the male/female ratio of the student population